janverschelde/PHCpack/src/doc/source/options.rst

 the solution of a random coefficient system with :index:`polyhedral homotopies` runs in parallel when calling phc with the option ``-t``.
 For example, ``phc -m -t8`` will run the polyhedral path trackers with 8 tasks.
+To run on all available cores, call as ``phc -m -t``, omitting the number of tasks.

-Since version 2.4.06, the mixed volume computation by the MixedVol algorithm (option 4 of ``phc -m``) is interlaced with the path tracking in a heterogenous pipelined application of :index:`multitasking`.
+Since version 2.4.06,
+the mixed volume computation by the MixedVol algorithm (option 4 of ``phc -m``) is interlaced with the path tracking in a heterogenous pipelined application of :index:`multitasking`.